percona/k8spsmdb-docs/docs/openshift.md

 {%set commandName = 'oc' %}

-Percona Operator for Percona Server for MongoDB is a [Red Hat Certified Operator](https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification).
+Percona Operator for Percona Server for MongoDB is a [Red Hat Certified Operator  :octicons-link-external-16:](https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification).
 This means that Percona Operator is portable across hybrid clouds and fully supports the Red Hat OpenShift lifecycle.

 Installing Percona Server for MongoDB on OpenShift includes two steps: